 The New Glassell School of Art

 The master plan for the Museum's campus transformation comprises two new buildings; a new conservation center; and a landscape plan that knits together a century's worth of signature architectural structures.
-Learn more about the overall campus redevelopment project.
+Learn more about the overall Susan and Fayez S. Sarofim Campus project.

 This redevelopment plan includes the removal of the original Glassell School of Art building, previously at 5101 Montrose Boulevard, and the construction of a new building designed by Steven Holl Architects.
 The new building is designed to house students of both the Studio School and Junior School, as well as residents in the Core Program.
 Students may refer to this webpage for general campus-redevelopment information and construction updates.

-- August 2015: Studio School classes move to a temporary facility on Holcombe Boulevard until construction is completed
+- August 2015: Studio School classes moved to a temporary facility on Holcombe Boulevard until construction is completed

-- September 2015: Demolition of existing building begins
+- September 2015: Demolition of existing building began

 - October 2015: Groundbreaking for the new Glassell School of Art